Leslie-Wong-H/Chinese-Poetry-Bilingual/README.md

 # Chinese_Poetry_Bilingual
 ### what is the definition of this repository?
-A database for Chinese Poetry in json format with Chinese and English version.
+A database of Chinese Poetry in json format with Chinese and English versions.

 ### Why I want to build this database?